pactflow/docs.pactflow.io/website/docs/docs/workshops/ci-cd.md

 If you are not using one of the libraries that currently supported, you can follow previous method of recording releases usings tags via our [ci/cd legacy workshop](https://docs.pactflow.io/docs/workshops/ci-cd-legacy).

-We would recommend running this workshop regardless, and it will showcase advanced features of Pact.
+We would recommend running this workshop regardless, as it will showcase advanced features of Pact.

-If you are still using `tags` and need more of a reason to switch, than this workshop
+If you are still using `tags` and need more of a reason to switch, have a read of these posts

 * <https://docs.pact.io/blog/2021/10/11/contract-requiring-verification-published-webhook-event>
 * <https://docs.pact.io/blog/2021/07/04/why-we-are-getting-rid-of-tags>